lockss/lockss-rtd-portal/docs/migration/index.rst

    :icon: question
    :animate: fade-in-slide-down

-   The duration of the migration process is somewhat proportional to the amount of content preserved in the LOCKSS 1.x system.
+   The duration of the migration process is proportional to the amount of content preserved in the LOCKSS 1.x system.
 A LOCKSS 1.x system the size of a Global LOCKSS Network node is expected to take many weeks to migrate to LOCKSS 2.x.

 .. dropdown:: If I am installing LOCKSS 2.x on my LOCKSS 1.x machine, do I need to have at least as much free space as the LOCKSS 1.x system occupies?
    :name: migration-faq-reclaim